Guide to the Hauts-de-France Region

 • Universities and Grandes Écoles: Notable institutions include the University of Lille, University of Picardie, University of Artois, and the University of the Littoral Opal Coast.

-Click on the links to learn about a department and browse our properties in Hauts-de-France.
+Take a look at our infographic below to learn more interesting facts about this region.
+Click on the links to explore a department and browse our properties in Hauts-de-France.

 Nothing to do